wanderlp/today/README.md

 6. Use implicitly unwrapped optionals only when you know that the optional will have a value.
 Otherwise, you risk triggering a runtime error that inmediately terminates the app. (ie: `var dataSource: DataSource!`)

 7. Diffable data sources manage the state of your data with snapshots.
 A snapshot represents the state of your data at a specific point in time.
 To display data using a snapshot, you'll create the snapshot, populate the snapshot with the state of data that you want to display, and then apply the snapshot in the user interface.

+8. The @objc attributes makes the method available to Objective-C code.